 Our business is sensitive to fluctuations in the prices of aluminum products.
 Like most aluminum producers in China, we price our aluminum products primarily by reference to spot market prices.
 Any fall in such aluminum prices may have an adverse impact on our gross profit margin, and consequently our gross profit and net profit.
 The prices we receive are dependent upon spot market prices and upon numerous factors beyond our control.
 We attempt to pass pricing changes to our customers, but we may be unable to or be delayed in doing so.
 Our inability to pass through price changes or any limitation or delay in our passing through price changes could adversely affect our profit margins.
 Fluctuations in the market prices of aluminum products may affect our results of operations.
-Details of historical price movements of aluminum products are set out in the section headed "Industry Overview" in this offering circular.
+Details of historical price movements of aluminum products are set out in the section headed "Industry Overview" in this offering memorandum.

 The prices of aluminum products have historically fluctuated in response to market forces, such as global production, refining and smelting production, global and PRC economic conditions and industrial supply and demand.
 In recent years, there have been significant fluctuations in the prices of aluminum products.
 These fluctuations have been driven by changes in the end-use of aluminum products, as a result of fluctuations in investment in the construction, electrical, transport and consumer durables sectors.
-For 2017 and 2018, the average selling price of our own aluminum products per ton was approximately RMB12,367 and RMB12,370 (US\$1,799.1), respectively.
+For 2017, 2018 and the six months ended June 30, 2018 and 2019, the average selling price of our own aluminum products per ton was approximately RMB12,367, RMB12,370 (US\$1,801.9), RMB12,382 and RMB12,261 (US\$1,786.0), respectively.
 There can be no assurance that the domestic demand for aluminum will continue to grow, that domestic aluminum will not experience excess supply, or that there will not be significant drops in aluminum prices in China.
 Any overcapacity in the PRC aluminum industry, whether caused by a decrease in demand or an increase in supply, would likely affect the average selling price of our products and consequently have a material adverse effect on our business, results of operations and financial condition.